Table-top interferometry on extreme time and wavelength scales

-The standard geometry of FT spectrometers employ the typical Michelson interferometer beampath.
-Its essential component is a beamsplitter, which permits for splitting the field amplitude of the incoming laser pulse in two identical parts propagating along two perpendicular interferometer arms.
+The standard geometry of FT spectrometers employs the typical Michelson-interferometer beam path.
+Its essential component is a beam splitter, which permits for splitting the field amplitude of the incoming laser pulse in two identical parts propagating along two perpendicular interferometer arms.
 Combining the two replicas with parallel wavefronts on the detector maximizes the interference contrast.
-The transfer of the two-arm concept into the short wavelength range has been demonstrated for specific wavelengths based on multilayer optics \cite{Hilbert2013,Hilbert2014}.
-The main challenge for performing FT spectroscopy in the XUV and beyond is, however, the design of a beamsplitter covering a broad spectral range, reaching high transmission and maintaining a plane wavefront.
+The transfer of the two-arm concept into the short-wavelength range has been demonstrated for specific wavelengths based on multi-layer optics \cite{Hilbert2013,Hilbert2014}.
+The main challenge for performing FT spectroscopy in the XUV and beyond is, however, the design of a beam splitter covering a broad spectral range, reaching high transmission and maintaining a plane wavefront.
 To meet these challenges, alternative schemes have been developed in recent years based on either engineering two source points in close proximity with variable pulse delay or special split-and-delay units, applied to a single radiation source.
 In the former scheme, two mutually coherent XUV pulses separated in space and time can be generated by harmonic generation from two laser pulses focused into a gas jet with the same separation \cite{Kovacev2005,Tzallas2003,Jansen2016}.
 The latter concept is based on a conventional half-mirror split-and-delay unit \cite{Mashiko2003,Mashiko2020}.
-Both approaches have already been employed to characterize HHG pulse trains in time and frequency domain \cite{Chen2014,Jansen2016} and for spectroscopy at large scale synchrotron radiation facilities \cite{Oliveira2011}.
+Both approaches have already been employed to characterize attosecond pulse trains in time and frequency domain \cite{Chen2014,Jansen2016} and for spectroscopy at synchrotron radiation facilities \cite{Oliveira2011}.
 The major drawback of these concepts is that the two XUV pulses do not propagate collinearly.
-Due to the partial overlap in the far fied, only a small fraction of the lateral beam profile can be used to evaluate the interference signal.
-Because the pulses interfere at small skew angles, the phase between beams changes continuously along the intersection path.
-Consequently, the interference contrast in these non-collinear geometries is much weaker than in Michelson-type interferometers.\\
+Due to the partial overlap in the far field, only a small fraction of the lateral beam profile can be used to evaluate the interference signal.
+Because the pulses interfere at small skew angles, the phase between beams changes continuously along the intersection path in the focal volume.
+Consequently, the interference contrast in these non-collinear geometries is typically much weaker than in Michelson-type interferometers.\\